Off-Piste in Prague!

 Prague 1

 Prague 1 is a UNESCO World Heritage Site and here you will find the city’s historic hotspots including Prague Castle, Old Town Square, Charles Bridge, and the Jewish Quarter.
-The astronomical clock gracing the Old Town Hall was installed in 1410 making it the third-oldest astronomical clock in the world and the oldest still in operation.
+The astronomical clock gracing the Old Town Hall was installed in 1410 making it the third-oldest example in the world and the oldest still in operation.

 Built by Emperor Charles IV in the 14th century, the Charles Bridge connects the Old Town (Staré Mesto) with the Lesser Town (Malá Strana) on the other side of the River Vltava.
 The bridge is more than 500 meters long and 10 meters wide, once sporting four lanes for the passage of carriages.
 Now, it’s pedestrianised and a must for photo opportunities.
-It’s possible to climb the 138 steps of the Charles Bridge Tower to gain a superior view of the bridge, river, and castle.

 Off Piste

 There are side streets throughout the Old & New Town where you can amble at leisure, not far from the Madding Crowd but far enough to enjoy a quiet beer or memorable meal in harmony with the rest of Prague’s citizenry.
-The quality of these cafes and restaurants dare I say, is far more appealing than the ‘tourist establishments’ flanking the busier streets and squares.
+The quality of these cafes and restaurants is far more appealing than the ‘tourist establishments’ flanking the busier streets and squares.
 And at a far more reasonable price!
 You can dip back into the not-too-distant throng any time you like.
 This is the kind of Prague I like!

 Food For Thought